charliemking/cancer-detection/README.md

 # Cancer Detection with Supervised Learning

-I built classification models to predict breast cancer using the Wisconsin Diagnostic dataset.
+In this project, I built classification models to predict breast cancer diagnosis using the Wisconsin Diagnostic dataset.
 I implemented logistic regression, decision trees, and SVMs in scikit-learn and achieved 94% test accuracy.
-I compared model performance using ROC curves and confusion matrices, and focused on interpretability and real-world relevance in healthcare applications.
+To compare model performance, I used ROC curves and confusion matrices.
+My main focus was interpretability and real-world relevance in healthcare applications.